dywa-varaprasad/codeWars-7kyu/README.md

-# codeWars-7kyu
+# codeWars - 7kyu
-## here codewar solutions written as files in this repo
+- codewar solutions written as files in this repo
+- pushed from mobile/desktop according to the availability